dominiby/Trivia-Questions/README.md

 DELETE /questions/:id - deletes the question
 ```

-Contributors names and contact info
-[@dominiby]

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.